Lazar Kaganovich

-Lazar Moiseyevich Kaganovich (Note: Also rendered as Kahanovich) (Лазарь Моисеевич Каганович; – July 25, 1991) was a Soviet politician and one of Joseph Stalin's closest associates.
+Lazar Moiseyevich Kaganovich (Note: Also rendered as Kahanovich) (Лазарь Моисеевич Каганович; – 25 July 1991) was a Soviet politician and one of Joseph Stalin's closest associates.

 Born to a Jewish family in Ukraine, Kaganovich worked as a shoemaker and joined the Russian Social Democratic Labour Party in 1911.
-During and after the 1917 October Revolution, he held leading positions in Bolshevik organizations in Belarus and Russia, and helped consolidate Soviet rule in Turkestan.
+During and after the 1917 October Revolution, he held leading positions in Bolshevik organizations in modern day Belarus and Russia, and helped consolidate Soviet rule in Turkestan.
 In 1922, Stalin placed Kaganovich in charge of an organizational department of the Communist Party, assisting the former in consolidating his grip on the party.
 Kaganovich was appointed First Secretary of the Communist Party of Ukraine in 1925, and a full member of the Politburo and Stalin's deputy party secretary in 1930.

-In 1932–33, he helped enforce grain quotas in Ukraine which contributed to the Holodomor famine.
+In 1932–33, he helped enforce grain quotas in Ukraine which contributed to the Ukrainian part of the Soviet famine of 1930-1933.
 From the mid-1930s on, Kaganovich variously served as the People's Commissar for Railways, Heavy Industry and Oil Industry.
 Following the outbreak of the Second World War, he was appointed a member of the State Defence Committee.

 After Stalin's death in 1953 and the rise of Nikita Khrushchev, Kaganovich quickly lost his influence.
-After joining in a failed coup against Khrushchev in 1957, Kaganovich was dismissed from the Presidium and demoted to the director of a small potash works in the Urals.
+After joining in a failed coup against Khrushchev in 1957, Kaganovich was dismissed from the Presidium and demoted to the director of a potash works in Perm and later in a cement works in Sverdlovsk in the Urals.
 He was expelled from the party in 1961 and lived out his life as a pensioner in Moscow.
 At his death in 1991, he was the last surviving Old Bolshevik.
 The Soviet Union itself outlasted him by only five months, dissolving on 26 December 1991.